cyanreg/cyanrip/README.md

 cyanrip
 =======
 Rips and encodes standard audio CDs with the least effort required from user.
+Cross platform.

 Features
 --------